Our Security Measures

 Intervals’ developers are continually optimizing the application layer for security and performance.
 We implement up-to-date safeguards against common attacks such as SQL injections and cross site scripting.
 And we adhere to coding guidelines set forth by the OWASP project.

-Our servers undergo quarterly security scans by the McAfee PCI Certification Service to meet the requirements of Visa and MasterCard’s Payment Card Industry (PCI) Data Security Standard.
+Our servers undergo quarterly security scans to meet the requirements of Visa and MasterCard’s Payment Card Industry (PCI) Data Security Standard.
 Server scans use a three-step process that includes dynamic port scanning, port-level network services vulnerability testing, and web application vulnerability testing.